akkadotnet/akka.net/docs/community/contributing/build-process.md

 Please read "[How to Use Github Professionally](https://petabridge.com/blog/use-github-professionally/)" for some more general ideas on how to work with a project like Akka.NET on Github.

-### Creating New Akka.NET Releases

-The process for creating new NuGet releases of Akka.NET or any of its projects is standardized:

-1. Update the `RELEASE_NOTES.md` file to include a summary of all relevant changes and the new updated version number;
-2. Merge the `dev` branch into the `master` branch _by creating a merge commit_ to the history in `master` matches `dev`;
-3. Create a `git tag` that matches the version number in the `RELEASE_NOTES.md` file; and
-4. Push the `tag` to the main Github repository.

-This will trigger a new NuGet release to be created, with the release notes from the `RELEASE_NOTES.md` file copied into the body of the NuGet package description.